CaterpillarStudyGroup/ImportantArticles/src/ExponentialMapAngleAxisandAngularVelocity.md

 }
 ```

-Where the `quat_abs` function ensure the quaternion is on the hemisphere closest to the identity quaternion, and avoids creating angular velocities that "wrap around" (see [spring-damper](https://www.daniel-holden.com/page/visualizing-rotation-spaces) this article for an intuitive explanation of why this is required).
+Where the `quat_abs` function ensure the quaternion is on the hemisphere closest to the identity quaternion, and avoids creating angular velocities that "wrap around" (see [this article](https://www.daniel-holden.com/page/visualizing-rotation-spaces) for an intuitive explanation of why this is required).

 ```c++
 quat quat_abs(quat x)